 Hmmm…what’s a pumpkin lover to do?
 Easy!
 Use coconut cream concentrate and butternut squash and create a pretty darn good faux pie.

-This is easy to make, uses just a blender (I use my trusty Blendtec) and your muffin tins, and literally takes no time at all.
+This is easy to make, uses just a blender (I use my trusty Blendtec) and your muffin tins or rectangular glass dish, and literally takes no time at all.
 Plus it is pretty tasty.
 Maybe not as tasty as my traditional pumpkin pie but it satisfied my need to pumpkin!

 Egg Free, Dairy Free, Grain Free, Gluten Free Crustless Pumpkin Pie

 A delicious, allergy friendly "faux" pumpkin pie that is nourishing and satisfying.

 - Preheat your oven to 350 degrees F.

 - Grab your blender!
 I use my Blendtec for this.